ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 * Otherwise various rules are used to determine its type and interpretation.
   Sequences of digits (no ".") are considered integers.
-  In many cases simple text (without quote marks) is considered a string.
+  In many cases simple text (without quote marks) is considered a string, but consider quoting the text (using any of the other formats) to ensure it's considered a string.
   See the YAML specification for details.

 Here is some YAML: